PrefectHQ/prefect/docs/concepts/settings.md

 ## Configuration profiles

 Prefect allows you to persist settings instead of setting an environment variable each time you open a new shell.
-Settings are persisted to profiles, which allow you to change settings quickly.
+Settings are persisted to profiles, which allow you to move between groups of settings quickly.

 The `prefect profile` CLI commands enable you to create, review, and manage profiles.